Kazi Abdul Wadud Dara

-Kazi Abdul Wadud Dara is an Awami League politician and the former Member of Parliament from Rajshahi-5.
+Kazi Abdul Wadud Dara is an Awami League politician and a former Minister of State for Rural Development and Cooperatives Division.
+He was member of parliament from Rajshahi-5.

 Early

 Dara was born on 20 October 1962 in Rajshahi.
-He has a bachelors and Masters in Science.
+He has a bachelor's and master's in science.

 Career

-Dara was elected to Parliament in 2008 from Rajshahi-5 as a candidate of Bangladesh Awami League.
+Dara was elected to parliament in 2008 from Rajshahi-5 as a candidate of the Bangladesh Awami League.
 Dara's supporters stuffed ballot boxes with fakes votes in a January 2009 election for chairman and vice chairman in Rajshahi.
 Eight of his supporters were arrested by members of Bangladesh Army from the polling station.
 On 5 February 2013, Dara's supporters rallied through Rajshahi with weapons following an inter-party clash.
-He filed cases against the Daily Prothom Alo under section 499 and 500 of the Bangladesh Penal Code for allegedly defamatory news stories.
+He filed cases against the daily newspaper Prothom Alo under section 499 and 500 of the Bangladesh Penal Code for allegedly defamatory news stories.

-Dara was re-elected on 5 January 2014 from Rajshahi-5 unopposed after the opposition boycotted the election.
-He is the Chairman of the Parliamentary Standing Committee on Ministry of Food.
+Dara was re-elected on 5 January 2014 from Rajshahi-5 unopposed after the opposition boycotted the elections, citing unfair conditions and demanding a "neutral government" conduct the polls.
+He is the chairman of the Parliamentary Standing Committee on Ministry of Food.
 He failed to receive the Awami League nomination 2018 which went to Mansur Rahman.

-In December 2019, Dara was appointed the President of Rajshahi District unit of Awami League.
+In December 2019, Dara was appointed the secretary of Rajshahi District unit of Awami League.

+Personal life

+After the fall of the Sheikh Hasina led Awami League government, Dara's uncle and Awami League leader was tortured to death in Rajshahi in May 2025.